 On February 7, 2023, our Board of Directors (the "Board") approved a stock repurchase program, pursuant to which we may repurchase up to \$5 million of our outstanding Common Stock over a one-year period, commencing on February 10, 2023.
 Repurchases under the program will be made in open market transactions at prevailing market prices, in privately negotiated transactions, or by other means in compliance with the rules and regulations of the Securities and Exchange Commission; however, we have no obligation to repurchase shares and the timing, actual number, and value of shares to be repurchased is subject to management's discretion and will depend on our stock price and other market conditions.
 We may, in the sole discretion of the Board, terminate the repurchase program at any time while it is in effect.
 Repurchased shares may be retired or kept in treasury for further issuance.
-There were no repurchases during the quarter ended December 31, 2023.
+There were no repurchases during the quarter ended March 31, 2024.
+The term of this plan expired during the quarter ended March 31, 2024.